katzenpost/katzenpost/docs/specs/pigeonhole_replica.md

 Our PQ Noise based authentication will only allow mixnet service nodes or other storage replicas to connect.
 This should prevent clients from directly connecting to storage replicas.

-### How do storage replicas find out about the service nodes?
+## Courier Service

+The Courier services will run as a normal service node plugin and will be advertized in that service node's descriptor which can be viewed by anyone with access to PKI documents.

-Replicas learn about service nodes from the PKI document.
-That is, replicas can use our client library to connect to a random gateway node in order to download cached copies of the PKI document.
+Replicas learn about Courier Service Nodes from the PKI document.
+That is, replicas can use our client library to connect to a random gateway node in order to download cached copies of the PKI document and thus learn about all the Courier Services.
+This information is useful for Storage Replica PQ Noise authentication.

-### How do storage replicas find out about other replicas?
+## Katzenpost dirauth changes

 Our PKI document will contain an additional field, a list of replica descriptors: